erszcz/euc-2014/README.md

 ## Setting up the environment

-**For VM management we'll need VirtualBox and Vagrant**;
+**For VM management we'll need VirtualBox and Vagrant**.
-I used versions 4.3.10 and 1.5.3 respectively, when setting up the environment for the tutorial.
+I successfully tested the environment with versions 4.3.10 and 1.5.3 on MacOS X, and with 4.3.12 and 1.6.3 on Ubuntu 13.10.
+Please note that _there are unresolved issues_ when using older versions!

 We will use a set of up to 4 virtual machines for the tutorial: two will be used for load generation and two will be our system under test.